 Moment ratio is automatically controlled and reported in accordance with AISC 341-16 §E3.

-For structures with the seismic force resisting system, the linear-inelastic behavior of the structural system under the design earthquake is taken into consideration.
-Although it is different for each type of steel structrual system, the system is aimed to reach the most appropriate mechanism.
+For structures with a seismic force-resisting system, the linear-inelastic behavior of the structural system under the design earthquake is considered.
+Although it is different for each type of steel structural system, the system is aimed at reaching the most appropriate mechanism.
 Accordingly, linear-inelastic deformations are only allowed in certain members.
 The structure is dimensioned according to this behavior model.

-These parts, which are called as the protected zones, absorb energy with linear-inelastic behavior, while the other parts must remain with linear-elastic behavior.
+These parts, which are called the protected zones, absorb energy with linear-inelastic behavior, while the other parts must remain with linear-elastic behavior.

-Column must be stronger than beams in order to prevent brittle collapse, except for the intended mechanism.
+Columns must be stronger than beams to prevent brittle collapse, except for the intended mechanism.

-In the figure (a) the sway mechanism is the preferred system, while (b) the soft story mechanism is not desired.
-As can be seen in figure (b), when the hinges are formed at the ends of the columns, this is a situation that leads to brittle collapse.
+The sway mechanism is preferred in Figure (a), while in Figure (b), the soft story mechanism is not desired.
+As shown in Figure (b), when the hinges are formed at the ends of the columns, this situation leads to brittle collapse.